 What Is body composition?

 How much do you weigh?
 You might think it’s important, but your body weight is irrelevant to your health and fitness.
 Your body weight is simply the total weight of your bones, organs, muscles, fluids, and fat.
-You should be more concerned about your body composition: which is the ratio of muscle to fat.
+It would be best if you were more concerned about your body composition: the ratio of muscle to fat.

 As you begin to diet and exercise, it’s important to remember that your weight does not show the relationship between muscle and fat.
 It is common for new trainees NOT to see a change in weight on the scales – but you might see an increase in muscle and a decrease in fat and inches when looking in the mirror.

 This is because muscle weighs three times more than fat per unit of volume!
 As you begin to exercise, you’ll gain muscle – you can be smaller physically but weigh more.
 As you choose to follow a healthy and fit lifestyle, remember the distinction between being overWEIGHT and overFAT.

 How to change your body composition with food